Birkebeiner Classic

 History of the Race

 • This race originated on 23 July 1983 as the Birkebeiner Junior Classic.
-The Club started the event because there were so few junior races on the calendar at the time.
+The Club started the event because there were so few junior races on the calendar.
 Skating in races had not been ‘invented’.
-It was probably sometime in the ’90s that the event became the Birkebeiner Classic and was open to both juniors and seniors.
+It was probably sometime in the ’90s that the event became the Birkebeiner Classic and was open to juniors and seniors.
 The distances are now 2.5, 5 & 10km.
-It remains one of the few Classic style races on the race calendar.
+It remains one of the few Classic-style races on the race calendar.

 2014 Birkie Classic start– Phil Bellingham